Skip to content

 couples therapy, relationshipsBy Eric FitzMedrud Ph.D.June 20, 2017Leave a comment

-How to Thank Your Partner Increasing expressions of appreciation in members of a couple can help them repair old hurts and to create new connections.
-But especially in long term relationships, a simple thank you can sometimes fall flat.
-This post describes a simple way of expressing appreciation and three ways to deepen the practice.…
+How to Thank Your Partner Increasing expressions of appreciation in a relationship can help them repair old hurts and to create new connections.
+But especially in long-term relationships, a simple thank-you can sometimes fall flat.
+This post describes a simple way of expressing appreciation and three ways to deepen the practice.
+Appreciation for Behavior “Thank…

 Emotions: 2 More Advanced Concepts